Dark Cloud on the Horizon: A War Story of Gor

 Arealius stepped back, his eyes drawn to the figure of Marlenus the Younger, the new Ubar of Ar.
 The young Ubar's voice rang out across the gathering, his words filled with passion and conviction.
 Arealius couldn't help but feel a sense of admiration for the man's confidence and ambition.

 As he watched Marlenus, Arealius couldn't help but think about the vast difference between their circumstances.
-One, the Ubar of the greatest city on Gor, and the other, a slave's son who had managed to learn to read and write.
+One, the Ubar of the greatest city on Gor, and the other, a slave's son who had learned to read and write.
 Yet, despite their differences, Arealius felt a sense of connection to the young Ubar.

 A decision formed in Arealius's mind.
 He would ask permission from the Ambassador to serve as a cartographer for the Imperial forces on the Ubar's campaign in the south.
 It was a bold move, but Arealius felt it could be an opportunity to prove himself, to make a name for himself in the world.